FaithlessTheory/timezone-script/README.md

 # Timezone and System Time Change Script
 Script for checking and altering Timezone in Linux.
-This is used to provide a setp by step prompt to change your timezone in your server.
+This is used to provide a step by step prompt to change your timezone in your server.

 What does the script do?
 Here is a step by step of the script: